Kornweiss-Medical-LLC/KMLLC/docs/onboarding_checklist.md

 **Men and Women**

 *Fasting*
-- Fast for at least 13 hours.
+- Fast for at least 13 hours prior to your lab draw.
 Water only.
-Even black coffee can elevated triglycerides in some individuals.
+Do not drink black coffee, as it can cause an elevation of triglycerides in some individuals.

 *Diet, Medications, Supplements*
-- Maintain a stable diet, supplementation regimen, and medication regimen for at least 3 weeks leading up to labs in order for lab work to accurately reflect your current regimen.
+- Maintain a stable diet, supplementation regimen, and medication regimen for at least 3 weeks leading up to lab draws in order for the results to accurately reflect your current regimen.

 *Biotin*
-- Stop any supplement containing biotin for at least 72 hours prior to the lab draw, especially if taking >= 100 mg/day. (*[Source](https://www.aacc.org/science-and-research/aacc-academy-guidance/biotin-interference-in-laboratory-tests)*)
+- Stop taking any supplement containing biotin at least 72 hours prior to the lab draw, especially if taking >= 100 mg/day. (*[Source](https://www.aacc.org/science-and-research/aacc-academy-guidance/biotin-interference-in-laboratory-tests)*)

 ---